 More surprisingly in the collection is the skull bits.
 Taken in secret, they only surfaced in 2005.
 Passed from one doctor, most likely Breuning who took them during the 1863 exhumation, to another, Dr. Romeo Seligmann, and the bits stayed in the Seligmann family until they were passed to the childless Albert Seligmann’s heir Tom Desmines.
 When Desmines began to suffer from dementia the bits were passed to another Seligmann heir’s child, Paul Kaufmann.

 By this time, despite the fact that the box was labeled “Beethoven,” Kaufmann was naturally fairly skeptical as to their origins.
-However, officials at the Center had heard rumors of such fragments, and went looking for them, finally tracking them down with Kaufmann.
+However, officials at the Center had heard rumors of such fragments and went looking for them, finally tracking them down with Kaufmann.
 Able to test the fragments against the hair, they were able to say with great confidence that both had belonged to Beethoven.

-The hair and skull bits reveled something else about Beethoven, long wondered about.
+The hair and skull bits revealed something else about Beethoven, long wondered about.
 Both had extremely high levels of lead in them suggesting that what killed Beethoven was lead poisoning.
 His hearing loss, however, is still a mystery.
 While lead poisoning can sometimes cause hearing loss, it is unclear that this was the case for Beethoven’s hearing loss.

-Until the bone fragments taken at his original autopsy, the ones containing his ear bones and lost in the 1840s, turn up, we may never be sure.
+Until the bone fragments were taken at his original autopsy, the ones containing his ear bones and lost in the 1840s, turn up, we may never be sure.